d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 that has the same value as `y` but discards any information about how `y` was computed in the computational graph.
 In other words, the gradient will not flow backwards through `u` to `x`.
-This will provide the same functionality as if we had calculated `u` as a function of `x` outside of the scope, yielding a `u` that will be treated as a constant in any backward call.
-Thus, the following backward function computes the partial derivative of `z = u * x` with respect to `x` while treating `u` as a constant, instead of the partial derivative of `z = x * x * x` with respect to `x`.
+Thus, the following backpropagation function computes the partial derivative of `z = u * x` with respect to `x` while treating `u` as a constant, instead of the partial derivative of `z = x * x * x` with respect to `x`.